muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

     \g  | 0x60    96 | GRAVE ACCENT    | `   | delimit dividing space comments
 ```

-There is just one complex escape sequence, of the format `\NN` such that
+There is just one complex escape sequence, of the format `\HH` such that
-the `NN` is a padded base-16 notation integer between `00` and `FF`.
+the `HH` is a padded base-16 notation integer between `00` and `FF`.
 It is the exact same 250 octets that are allowed to exist literally in a
-quoted octet string and that are allowed to be represented by the `\NN`
+quoted octet string and that are allowed to be represented by the `\HH`
 format; the complimentary 6 octets are only allowed to be represented by
 the simple one-letter format.

-The primary reason that the `\NN` option exists is to support documentation
+The primary reason that the `\HH` option exists is to support documentation
 examples of MUON artifacts that are both easy for humans to read as
 documentation, because some octets correspond to otherwise nonprintable
 ASCII characters, and likewise don't get corrupted when passed through